 A student may seek readmission to West-MEC if the student was meeting Satisfactory Academic Progress (SAP) Standards at the time of withdrawal.
-The student must complete and submit a Readmission Request Form to the Assistant Campus Administrator for Adult Education, Campus Administrator or designee for evaluation.
+The student must pay the non-refundable Application Fee, complete and submit a Readmission Request Form to the Assistant Campus Administrator for Adult Education, Campus Administrator or designee for evaluation.
 The Assistant Campus Administrator for Adult Education, Campus Administrator or designee will review the request and will approve or deny based on a detailed evaluation of the request.
 Readmission may only take place at the beginning of the new term or cohort as applicable to the program.
 When a student is readmitted to a program, the current program requirements will apply to completion of the program.